zhukovgreen/zhukovgreen/docs/index.md

 - Working on convert2rhel utility (new features and the CI)

-## Software engineer abd tech lead at Remak
+## Software engineer and tech lead at Remak

 Dates Employed Jan 2016 – Jan 2020